spaceml-org/Active-Labeler/README.md

     * Gaussian function is used to pick examples based on their predicitons and a gaussian curve.

-## Swipe Labeller: (hyper linked to that page)
+## Swipe Labeller:
-Swipe Labeller is a GUI based tool to enable labelling of data.
+[Swipe Labeller](https://github.com/spaceml-org/Swipe-Labeler) is a GUI based tool to enable labelling of data.
 Supports:
 - Multi-user labelling
 - Compatibility with Mobile devices